flutter/news_toolkit/README.md

 ## Organizing and Adjusting Blocks

-As outlined in [Working With Blocks](#working-with-blocks), blocks are the basic organizational components of your app's news content.
+As outlined in the [Working With Blocks](#working-with-blocks) section, blocks are the basic organizational components of your app's news content.
 Re-arranging the order of blocks allows you to control how and where your content is displayed.

 Block organization typically occurs within your [backend adapters](#implementing-backend-adapters) and is then served to your app.